Vibrantly Alive

 filler@godaddy.com

 I think it's important that women have informative and trustworthy resources to rely upon as they enter this phase of their lives.
 Your GP should be your first port of call for any health issues you are experiencing but it can also be helpful to know that you aren't alone and to have a resource library of additional information to refer to.
-I have pulled together some key information and a number of invaluable links for you below.
+I have pulled together some key pieces of menopause information and a number of invaluable links for you below.

 Many women find themselves experiencing an array of symptoms in their midlife years which they struggle to explain.
 Often women don't realise that these symptoms are related to their naturally changing hormone levels and so look to other explanations for what they are experiencing.